 Guy Reid lives and works in the countryside South of Toulouse.
 Silence, place, time and space, rhythm and discipline remain central to his work.

 * Guy has since become a father to a daughter named Pearl in 2012

 Arriving from South Africa in 1967 aged 4, Reid was educated at the Priory Comprehensive School Wimbledon.
 In 1975 he moved to Shropshire where he attended Meole Brace Secondary Modern School and later the Priory Grammer School in Shrewsbury.

 Having completed his first degree in Politics and History at North London Polytechnic he commenced an apprenticeship with the Spink Restoration workshop (now Arlington Conservation).
 In 1995 he completed an MA in Systematic Theology at King's College London.

-Reid's reputation was established in the 1990s, with his first Solo Show in the summer of 1999 receiving strong reviews.
+Reid's reputation was established in the 1990s, with his first Solo Show in the summer of 1999.
 Other exhibitions followed in London, Manchester, Yorkshire, Birmingham and Liverpool, and internationally in New York, Miami,Toulouse and Paris.